FanDuel NFL Promo: 30% Profit Boost for Steelers-Bengals Thursday Night Football 10/16/25

 The NFL is rolling along, and FanDuel Sportsbook has plenty of ways to get in on the action!
 With the Pittsburgh Steelers and Cincinnati Bengals kicking off Week 7 on Thursday night, FanDuel has a special promotion for all customers.

-All customers get a 30% Profit Boost Token to use on any wager for the Pittsburgh Steelers vs. Cincinnati Bengals NFL Thursday Night Football game on October 16th, 2025!
+All customers get a 30% Profit Boost Token to use on any wager for the Pittsburgh Steelers vs. Cincinnati Bengals NFL Thursday Night Football game today, October 16th, 2025!

 This Thursday Night Football game features a divisional showdown in the AFC North.
 The Steelers enter with a 4-1 record, whereas the Bengals are 2-4 coming off four consecutive losses.
 This will be the first head-to-head matchup of the season between the division rivals.
 Pittsburgh has won three of four matchups against Cincy over the past two seasons, and they've won three straight road games against the Bengals dating back to 2022.